Aviafly 2 pilot navigating anti-aircraft fire with collected boosters

 Optional: hold Spin for AutoPlay up to 1,000 rounds

 Long-pressing the Spin button opens AutoPlay.
 Choose a preset (10, 25, 50, 100, 250, 500, 750, or 1,000 rounds) and the game runs unattended until the count is reached or a bankroll stop-limit triggers.
-AutoPlay is designed for Aviafly 2 specifically because the game has no live decisions.
+AutoPlay is designed for Aviafly 2 in particular because the game has no live decisions.
 Combined with Ultra speed, AutoPlay turns the game into a pure statistical session, which is exactly what the design intends.

 Aviafly 2 fairness: 1024 locked flight paths, SHA-256 verified